ANSI/IICRC S500 Water Damage Restoration

 ANSI/IICRC S500-2015 Standard for Professional Water Damage Restoration is a procedural standard.
 It is based on reliable restoration principles, research and practical experience.
 In addition, there has been extensive consultation and information obtained from numerous sources.
 These sources include, but are not necessarily limited to the scientific community, international, national and regional trade associations serving the professional restoration industry, chemical formulators and equipment manufacturers, cleaning and restoration training schools, restoration service companies, the insurance industry, allied trades persons and others with specialized experience.
 It is subject to further revision as developments occur in technology, testing and processing procedures.

-According to S500 Chairman Mickey Lee, the primary revisions made to the Standard and Reference Guide since the 2006 edition was published, include the following:
+The S500 Consensus Body Chair is Mickey Lee.
+According to Mickey Lee, the primary revisions made to the 2015 Standard and Reference Guide since the 2006 edition was published, include the following:

 - Redefined the Classes of Water Intrusion to offer a more objective means of estimating the evaporation load in a building, basing it on amount of affected materials to be dried rather than by vague descriptions.